massalabs/massa-docs/web3-dev/smart-contracts/sc-execution.rst

 Introduction
 ============

-In Massa you can execute arbitrary smart contracts, you are not limited to deploy and then call the smart contract.
-There is different possibilities to execute smart contracts in different contexts.
-This documentation will explain you the different possibilities and how to use them.
-You can choose the one that match the most your use-case.
+In Massa, you can execute arbitrary smart contracts.
+You are not limited to the classic way of deploying and then calling that contract.
+There are different possibilities how to execute smart contracts depending on the context.
+This documentation will explain you different possibilities and how to use them.
+You can choose the one that most matches your use-case.

 You can find examples for the different ways to execute smart contracts in the smart contract sdk `massa-web3 <https://github.com/massalabs/massa-web3>`_.